 - Grades, especially in math and science courses

-- A typical COSMOS student has a GPA of 3.5 or above.
-Students must have achieved academic excellence.
+- A typical COSMOS student has a GPA of 3.5 or above; in other words, students must achieve academic excellence.

 - Math/science teacher recommendations